 These guidelines apply to undergraduate students only.
 Graduate students should consult their program’s academic department.

-A disqualified (DQ) student is a CSUF student who was admitted to a degree program and whose grade point average is below the minimum required.
-Open University allows disqualified students to take classes from the regular university schedule of degree classes to raise their GPA to the minimum requirement.
-They can then apply for readmission to CSUF.
+A disqualified (DQ) student is a student previously admitted to CSUF, whom due to low GPA, was academically dismissed from the university.
+Open University allows disqualified students to take classes from the regular university schedule of degree classes to raise their CSUF GPA to the minimum requirement, which is part of eleigibility for readmission.

 Students experiencing academic disqualification are limited to six units during spring, summer, and fall semesters, and a maximum of 3 units in winter.

-Note: Financial aid awarded through FASFA is not available for disqualified students.
-DQ students may qualify for other private/personal educational loans.
+Note: Financial aid awarded through FASFA is not available for students not currently in an admitted status with CSUF.

-While Open University enrollment does not constitute admission to Cal State Fullerton, as many as 24 units may be applied toward a bachelor’s degree at CSUF; additional units are applied to degree requirements and CSUF GPA.
+While Open University enrollment does not constitute admission to Cal State Fullerton, a maximum of 24 cumulative units may be applied toward a bachelor’s degree at CSUF; additional units earned can be applied to degree requirements and CSUF GPA.
 For graduate degrees, six to nine units taken through Open University may (normally) apply.
 Please consult your degree program’s graduate advisor for more information.
 Courses taken through Open University cannot be used to fulfill the residency (admitted status) requirements for a bachelor's degree.
 Residency in this context refers to units completed in an admitted status.